19hours/sg-statutes/Acts/Amusement Rides Safety Act.md

 (b) the dismantling of any part of the amusement ride that has already been installed.

-(6) In additional to the powers exercisable by him under subsection (3) or (4), the Commissioner may, if he thinks necessary for securing the cessation of any installation works being carried out in contravention of subsection (1), seize and detain —
+(6) In addition to the powers exercisable by him under subsection (3) or (4), the Commissioner may, if he thinks necessary for securing the cessation of any installation works being carried out in contravention of subsection (1), seize and detain —

 (a) any machinery, equipment or plant connected or used in connection with the amusement ride being installed or with the installation works relating thereto; or